 Straw is another good choice for drying out wet compost.
-Straw also has other uses as a growing medium – for example, for growing potatoes.
+Straw also has other uses as a growing medium – for example, growing potatoes.

 If you use too many dry materials like straw and sawdust, you could end up with the opposite problem: dry compost.

-Your Compost Pile is Too Dry
+Your Compost Pile Is Too Dry

 A compost pile made up of too much dry material (such as brown leaves, straw, sawdust, etc.) may not have enough water to decompose in hot, dry weather.